Which place is cheaper, Hong Kong or Beijing?

 People visit Beijing because there is so much to do.
 Since there is so much to do in the area, one day is probably not enough for all of it.
 It has many unique tourist attractions and fascinating things to do.

 In Hong Kong, you'll find nightlife and food.
+You'll find plenty of activities on the beach.
 This city offers something for everyone.
 One day is usually not enough time for a trip here as there is plenty to do.

 People visit Beijing because there is so much to do.
 A weekend is usually not enough time for a trip here as there is plenty to do.
 This city offers a variety of activities to choose from.

 In Hong Kong, you'll find food and shopping.
 The length of your trip often depends on your style of travel.
+Hiking can easily take up a good amount of your time here, too.
 Since there is so much to do in the area, a weekend is probably not enough for all of it.

 People visit Beijing because there is so much to do.
 The length of your ideal trip is an individual decision.
 If you have five days, this city makes for a great vacation.
 Five days should give you a good understanding of everything this city has to offer.

 Hong Kong is a great place to explore.
 It is common to spend five days here.
+Many visitors spend time at the beach while visiting the area.
 Five days is a great amount of time to relax and see the many things that Hong Kong has to offer.
 Anyone can find something fun to do here.

 Beijing is a popular choice for travelers.
 One week here is typical.
 While some people choose to spend more or less time in Beijing, one week is sufficent for most.
 It will give you the chance to have new experiences.

 It's hard to know how much time to spend in Hong Kong.
 In Hong Kong, you'll find museums and nightlife.
+People usually spend lots of time at the beach.
 With all of its activities, you can easily fill one week here.

 These are the overall average travel costs for the two destinations.

-The average daily cost (per person) in Beijing is $62, while the average daily cost in Hong Kong is $128.
+The average daily cost (per person) in Beijing is $78, while the average daily cost in Hong Kong is $160.
 These costs include accommodation (assuming double occupancy, so the traveler is sharing the room), food, transportation, and entertainment.
-While every person is different, these costs are an average of past travelers in each city.
+While every person is different, these costs are an average of past travelers in each destination.
 What follows is a categorical breakdown of travel costs for Beijing and Hong Kong in more detail.

 Looking for a hotel in Beijing or Hong Kong?
 Prices vary by location, date, season, and the level of luxury.
 See below for options and compare which is best for your budget and travel style.